Mobile-First Indexing: What it Means and Best Practices?

-We have been hearing a lot about mobile-first indexing and how Google has started giving preference to the mobile version of websites.
-In this post, we will help you understand more about this very subject.
+There has been a lot of discussion about mobile-first indexing and how Google now prioritizes the mobile version of websites.
+In this post, we will explain what mobile-first indexing is and how it impacts your website’s performance in search rankings.

 What is Mobile-First Indexing?

-Mobile-first indexing means Google primarily uses your website’s mobile version to rank and index content.
-With the shift in user behavior toward smartphones, Google made mobile-first indexing the default for all new websites from July 1, 2019, and by May 2023, applied it to all sites.
+Mobile-first indexing means that Google now uses the mobile version of your website as the primary version to rank and index content.
+With the shift in user behavior toward mobile devices, Google mobile first index became the default starting in July 2019.
+By May 2023, all websites were switched to this indexing method.

 Check out this video to know more about Mobile-First Indexing